mathiasesn/obstacle_avoidance_with_dmps/README.md

 - <https://studywolf.wordpress.com/2013/11/16/dynamic-movement-primitives-part-1-the-basics/>
 - <https://studywolf.wordpress.com/2016/05/13/dynamic-movement-primitives-part-4-avoiding-obstacles/>

-More information is given in lecture 10: Programming by Demonstration.
+More information is given in lecture 10: Programming by Demonstration in Advanced Robotics 2.